phetsims/paper-land/docs/setup/install.md

       We are working on updating our documentation - more details coming soon!

-The Paper Playground client runs locally and can utilize a remote database for collaboration over sets of paper programs.
+The Paper Playground client runs locally and can utilize a remote, hosted database for collaboration over sets of paper programs.
 You may also use a local PostgreSQL database.
 To run the client, you need a command-line interface and a few other software components:

 1. Install [Node.js/npm](https://nodejs.org/en/), [Git](https://git-scm.com/), and a command-line interface (e.g., Bash, Terminal, Command Prompt, etc.).
    > :red_circle: **Note:** Some users have reported issues installing newer versions of Node.js/npm on older macOS versions.
 Verify the last supported Node.js/npm version for your operating system.